 Whole Heart: The Next Generation

-With a full generation (by demographers' standards) of twenty years behind us, we marvel at what God has done, and are excited about what He still could do.
-We like to think of the coming years as Whole Heart 2.0, and we've asked God for another generation of ministry to parents.
+With a full generation (by demographers' standards) of twenty-two years behind us, we marvel at what God has done, and are excited about what He still could do.
+We are looking at 2017 as a pivot year to our next (and likely final) phase of our ministry with Whole Heart (sometimes called Whole Heart 2.0), and we've asked God for another generation of ministry to parents.
 We are slowing down, but there are still many books in us to encourage and equip Christian parents, and we have the vision of shepherding a worldwide movement of Mom Heart groups.
 Clay is working to rebuild Whole Heart Press with new books, parenting resources, and public domain reprints.
 Sally is consolidating her efforts to be more effective and strategic with her hours as she encourages moms.
-With grown children now, we also have the vision of enjoying and helping them with whatever God is doing in their lives.
-Since they have been the heart of all our wholehearted parenting for thirty years, let us share a little about where God has taken them beyond the walls of our homes.
+We are re-inventing Storyformed.com with a new site, new goals, and new leadership.
+With all grown children now, we also have the vision of enjoying and helping them with whatever God is doing in their lives.
+Since they have been the heart of all our wholehearted parenting for over thirty years, let us share a little about where God has taken them beyond the walls of our homes.

-Sarah (May 21, 1984) is a published author of several books, a writer and blogger on beauty and literature (thoroughlyalive.com and storyformed.com), and is studying theology at Oxford in England.
-She married Thomas Fink-Jensen, a Dutch theology student at Oxford preparing for Anglican priensthood.
-Joel (November 19, 1986), a graduate of Berklee College of Music in Boston (summa cum laude), has released six CDs of his original piano and instrumental music, scored several films (including Nathan's), and is a composer and orchestrator.
-Nathan (April 19, 1989) attended New York Film Academy in NYC, is an actor, writer, and filmmaker, has written two books for boys, and written and produced a film, Confessions of a Prodigal Son.
-Joy (May 26, 1995) is an honors graduate of Biola University (BA/Communications) at 20, and is currently pursuing a Masters of Theology of Art and Literature at St. Andrews in Scotland.
-We are delighted to see them all following the Lord, and all working for His kingdom.
+Sarah (May 21, 1984) is a published author of several books, a writer and blogger on beauty and literature (thoroughlyalive.com and storyformed.com), and is completing a theology degree in 2017 at Oxford University in England.
+In August 2016, she married Thomas Fink-Jensen, a Dutch theology student at Oxford preparing for Anglican priesthood.
+Joel (November 19, 1986), a graduate of Berklee College of Music in Boston (summa cum laude), has released eight CDs of his original piano and instrumental music, scored several films (including Nathan's), and is a composer and orchestrator, and a voice-over artist for books, and a published author.
+He plans to pursue a Masters in Theology at St. Edwards University in Scotland in 2017-2018.
+Nathan (April 19, 1989) attended New York Film Academy in NYC, is an actor, writer, and filmmaker, has written two books for boys, co-authored Different, and wrote and produced a successful film, Confessions of a Prodigal Son.
+Joy (May 26, 1995) graduated at 20 in 2015 from Biola University (BA/Communications), and will graduate in 2017 with a Masters in Theology of Imagination and the Arts from St. Andrews University in Scotland.
+We are delighted to see all of our children flourishing and following the Lord, and all working for His kingdom.